 Insights / News

 You are invited to join Outer Temple Chambers’ Travel Law team and a selection of expert guests for our London Travel Law Conference 2023.
 This event will include a number of talks on international law issues followed by a panel session.
-Topics will include; co-counselling on clinical negligence claims abroad, Spanish penalty interest, running clinical negligence abroad: comparing liability and causation issues and a discussion on aviation law, both in the UK and US.
+Topics will include; co-counselling on clinical negligence claims abroad, Spanish penalty interest, running clinical negligence abroad: comparing liability and causation issues and a discussion on aviation law.

 This event will be held in-person at Outer Temple Chambers, The Outer Temple, 222 The Strand, London, WC2R 1BA.
 Places are limited and booking is required.